Great Ayton: Anglican

-The parish church of Christ Church was built in 1876 and now designated a Grade II listed building.
+The Church of England parish church of Christ Church was built in 1876 and now designated a Grade II listed building.
 It holds a number of services during the day that attract a total attendance of about 200.

-In the summer months, the evening service takes place in All Saints' Church, the former parish church, which dates back to the 12th century.
+In the summer months, the evening service takes place in All Saints' Church, Great Ayton, the former parish church, which dates back to the 12th century.
 The church has an organ built by James Jepson Binns.
-There is also a Methodist Church, Catholic and Religious Society of Friends in the village.

 James Cook's mother and siblings are buried in the churchyard of All Saints' Church.